-Along with the reveal of the new Fiesta hatch
+Along with the reveal of the

 , Ford also took the wraps off its new Europe-only Kuga crossover ahead of the car's world debut at next month’s Geneva Motor Show.
 Based on the original iosis X Concept from the 2006 Paris Motor Show and near-production Kuga Concept from last year’s Frankfurt Show, the all-new crossover is finally ready for sale and will be appearing in showrooms across Europe by the middle of the year.

 The new Kuga is based on Ford's acclaimed C-Car architecture used in vehicles like the European Focus and C-MAX.
 It comes in both FWD and AWD models, the latter using a full-time Haldex set-up, and will be offered with a 136hp (100kW) 2.0-litre Duratorq TDCi diesel churning out a maximum 340Nm of torque from just 2,000rpm thanks to its overboost function.
 More engines including Ford of Europe’s first hybrid powertrain will be offered further down the track.